pcengines/pcengines.github.io/_posts/2020-02-26-PC-Engines-Firmware-v4-11-0-4.md

 Two files have not been included in the diff as mentioned above since they are not a part of coreboot tree.

-The number of changed files and lines decreased due to certain changes merged by community.
+The number of changes increased due to SD boot order fix on apu5.

 ## Testing